(Last Updated On: October 31, 2020)

 While this part of Busan is a distance to get to from the lively Nampo-dong and Jagalchi area, I promise you that the just-over-an-hour train ride is worth it – even in winter.

-There’s a reason that South Koreans love this coastal city, which is immediately evident when you arrive at Haeundae.
+There’s a reason that South Koreans love this coastal city, which is immediately evident when you arrive at Haeundae Beach in the dead of winter.

 Bus